NeryCaballero/Algorithms-and-Data-Structures/02-Singly-Linked-Lists/lesson03.md

 length: 3
 tail: Node {val: 3, next: null}
 __proto__: Object

-​
 ```

-- Pushing into a singly linked list is FAST and EASY, doent matter if there 0, 1 or a million items.
+- Pushing into a singly linked list is FAST and EASY, dosen't matter if there 0, 1 or a million items.
-- we just take the curernt tail, update its pointer and move the tail one spot over.
+- we simply take the current tail, update it's next-pointer and move the tail one spot over.